neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 :::tip TL;DR

-Define all possible messages that your contract needs to know how to process, implement handlers for each of those messages, and match the messages to handlers in the `execute()` entrypoint.
+Define all possible messages that your contract needs to process, implement handlers for each of those messages, and match the messages to handlers in the `execute()` entrypoint.

-See it in action: [link](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs#L66-L147)
+See it in context: [link](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs#L66-L147)
 :::

 #### `ExecuteMsg`: defining the set of possible actions